CarterMoody/NanoNodeMCU/README.md

   8. Resync audio by running ./set64.sh and ./set48.sh which sends a request to the Dahua camera to switch audio sampling frequency, lining it back up (need to set a cron job to do this every 30 minutes! or else audio goes out of sync)

+To see list of running cronjobs:
+	ps -o pid,sess,cmd afx | egrep -A20 "( |/)cron( -f)?$"
+First column is PID, second column is SessionID, third column is command started by cron To kill specific process find the PID associated with the crontab task at the lower (more root) level pkill -s <PID FROM FIRST COLUMN>

 # NanoNodeMCU
 React to NANO Network on NodeMCU